-The radiology residency matches four individuals in each class, for a total of sixteen residents, including two chiefs.
-The residents have their own conference room, call room, library, computer room, and chief's office.
-With no regular fellows, there is constant interaction directly with the outstanding staff throughout each day.
-The smaller size of the program clearly allows more frequent opportunities for one-to-one teaching with the staff.
+The radiology residency matches four individuals in each class, for a total of sixteen residents.
+The residents have their own conference room, call room, library, and chief's office.
+With almost no regular fellows, there is constant interaction directly with the outstanding faculty throughout each day.
+The smaller size of the program clearly allows more frequent opportunities for one-to-one teaching with the faculty.

-The bulk of the call is handled in a night float system, with residents covering two hospitals overnight for six nights in a row.
+The bulk of the call is handled in a night float system, with residents covering overnight for seven nights in a row.
 Our call can be intense at times, but there are always attending radiologists available to support you should you need help.
-The process of managing multiple traumas with two busy EDs would perhaps never be called fun, but it is often deeply satisfying to work with the residents in other fields of medicine on tough cases overnight, leaving in the morning feeling like you have helped make a critical difference in the care of a patient.
+The process of managing multiple traumas would perhaps never be called fun, but it is often deeply satisfying to work with the residents in other fields of medicine on tough cases overnight, leaving in the morning feeling like you have helped make a critical difference in the care of a patient.
 Call responsibilities are weighted toward the second year of residency, so that senior residents can shift their attention and energies toward board preparation.

 Rotations are mostly fixed for the first year, allowing the resident to get solid exposure to the core radiology disciplines.
 Substantial elective time is built in during your third and fourth years.
 With only four residents per year, a significant amount of rotation flexibility allows the schedule to be tailored to the resident's area of interest.
-Further, with no regular fellows at our primary hospitals, the options for 3 or 6 month "mini-fellowships" during the fourth year of residency will be abundant with the transition to the new Core exam testing schedule.
+Further, with no regular fellows at our primary hospitals, residents can elect to have 3 or 6 month "mini-fellowships" during the fourth year of residency.

 The average day starts at 7:00 AM with morning conference, typically didactic, with residents reporting to their clinical rotation afterwards.
 The day typically ends around 5:00 PM, with an hour for noon case conference.